OpenDAoC/OpenDAoC-Core/README.md

 * [.NET Core Test Explorer](https://marketplace.visualstudio.com/items?itemName=formulahendry.dotnet-test-explorer)

-If you're using Jetbrain Rider, [explore plugins currently available](https://plugins.jetbrains.com/rider).
+If you're using Jetbrains Rider, [explore plugins currently available](https://plugins.jetbrains.com/rider).

 Should you have any tools or plugins you'd like to recommend, please let us know and we'll include them here.